DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 ### Notes:
 - Ensure that the WLC device provision configuration details are added in provision_workflow_inputs.yml before running the playbook.
-- Bulk device provision operation can perform on wired and wirless devices
+- Bulk device provision operation can perform on wired and wirless devices.

 ### Step 1: WLC Device is in Non-Provisioned State